 Recently we have been managing a couple of clients from the California area, that would be considered “Unicorns”.
-Like most firms of their size, they use a combination of Pardot and Salesforce.
+Like most firms of their size, they use a combination of Account Engagement (Pardot) and Salesforce.
 For context, all the above mentioned are B2B firms.
 However I am sure these learnings could easily be applied to the consumer sector as well.

 Multi-Touch Attribution – No One Really Has The Secret Formula